Bot or Human? Detecting ChatGPT Imposters with A Single Question: Experiments

+Furthermore, we explored the possibility of GPT-4 generating code to solve the problems by manually prompting it with, "Please write a Python code to solve the problem."
+With this human-assisted prompt, GPT-4 can generate code that can bypass the challenges in counting, substitution, random edit, and searching tasks, achieving 100\% accuracy.
+However, GPT-4 is not intelligent enough to write code for ASCII art reasoning.
+The attempts often result in erroneous or non-functional code that does not output anything, yielding a 0\% accuracy rate across ASCII reasoning tasks.
+This suggests that with manual prompting on the use of appropriate tools, language models can overcome some of their limitations.

-In the right section, we compared human performance with LLMs on questions that are difficult for humans but easy for LLMs.
-The results indicate that humans performed poorly on these questions, as they require good memorization or computation abilities.
-In contrast, the performance of LLMs was excellent, with some models achieving almost $100\%$ accuracy.
+The right section of Table 1 focuses on tasks that are challenging and time-consuming for humans but relatively straightforward for LLMs.
+The results reveal that humans struggled with tasks that require exceptional memory or computational abilities, with only 6\% and 2\% of human participants successfully completing the memorization and computation tasks, respectively.
+In stark contrast, LLMs demonstrated remarkable proficiency in these areas, with some models achieving near-perfect accuracy.